 If we or our third-party service providers experience, or are perceived to have experienced, material security incidents, it may result in: government enforcement actions that could include investigations, fines, penalties, audits and inspections; additional reporting requirements and/or oversight; temporary or permanent bans on all or some processing of personal data; or orders to destroy or not use personal data.
-Applicable data privacy and security obligations may require us to notify relevant stakeholders of security incidents.
+Applicable data privacy and information security obligations may require us to notify relevant stakeholders of security incidents.
 Such disclosures are costly, and the disclosures or the failure to comply with such requirements, could lead to adverse impacts.
 Further, individuals or other relevant stakeholders could sue us for our actual or perceived failure to comply with our security obligations, including, without limitation, in class action litigation.
 Security incidents could also result in indemnity obligations, negative publicity and financial loss.
-There can be no assurance that limitations of liability in our contracts are sufficient to protect us from claims related to our security obligations.

 Security incidents and vulnerabilities may cause some of our customers and users to stop using our services and our failure, or perceived failure, to meet expectations with regard to the security, integrity, availability and confidentiality of our systems and sensitive data could damage our reputation and affect our ability to retain customers, attract new customers and grow our business.
 Any of these results could harm our growth prospects, our business and our reputation.
 Moreover, security incidents can result in the diversion of funds, and interruptions, delays, or outages in our operations and services, including due to ransomware attacks.
-Failures or significant interruptions to our operations and adversely impact the confidentiality, integrity and availability of sensitive, proprietary or confidential information, and prevent us from administering our business.
+Failures or significant downtime of our information technology or telecommunication systems or those used by our third-party service providers could cause significant interruptions to our operations and adversely impact the confidentiality, integrity and availability of sensitive, proprietary or confidential information, and prevent us from administering our business.